jorik041/Emerald-AI-wiki/Using-the-Combat-Text-System.md

 <img src="https://i.imgur.com/fIIJ2u9.png" width="70%">

 ### Animation Type
 The Animation Type allows users to control the type of animation the combat text uses.
 There are a total of 5 preset options.
+The position of each text is randomized to minimize the chance of text overlapping each other.

 | Animation Type  | Example |
 | ------------- | ------------- |